So I’m a freelance copywriter – you know this much. But why have I set out on this risky and lonesome journey to be a freelance copywriter online?

 A self-employed, full time copywriter can earn anything from the meager teens up to a massive 6 figure yearly sum.

-So if you’re a high-goal-setting, creative copywriter (like myself) – and you want to become the Steve Jobs of the copywriting industry – then freelancing could be your path to success!
+So if you’re a high-goal-setting, creative copywriter (like myself or aspiring to be one) – and you want to become the Steve Jobs of the copywriting industry – then freelancing could be your path to success or start with these copywriting courses!